carpentries/carpentries.org/content/community/_index.md

 - [Advisory Committee and Board of Directors](/about-us/governance/) - make up the governance and policy portion of The Carpentries
 - [Instructors](/community/instructors) - teach and sometimes organise workshops
 - [Lesson Maintainers](/community/maintainers) - support existing lessons
-- [Instructor Trainers](/community/instructor-trainers) - prepare our new Instructors
+- [Instructor Trainers](/community/instructor-trainers) - train and support our new Instructors

 ## Contact Us